G-tmp/rtcow/README.md

-# A webrtc demo using WebRTC api, communication between two devices in LAN
+# A webrtc demo on RTCPeerConnection api, communication between two devices in LAN